Aristidis13/calendar-front/README.md

     Enter Personal Details – Provide name, email, and phone number

+---

 🔐 Phone Verification via Viber

-After entering their phone number, users will receive an OTP via Viber to validate their identity:
+After submitting their information, users receive an OTP via Viber to verify their phone number:

-    ✅ If the OTP is confirmed, the booking is validated and the user is notified
+    ✅ If the OTP is confirmed, the booking is validated

-    ⚠️ If verification fails, the booking still stands but is marked as unvalidated, and the user is informed accordingly
+    ⚠️ If verification fails, the booking still stands with status unvalidated, and the user is notified

-This approach adds an extra layer of reliability while keeping the process smooth for the user.
+---

+🧑‍💼 Business Owner Setup

+The system also includes views for business owners to configure their booking environment.
+Upon signing in, a business owner can:

+    Access their shop's dashboard

+    Answer a questionnaire to tailor the app's behavior

+    Set up and manage services, locations (shops), and barbers

+    Control availability, schedules, and other operational settings

+This setup ensures each business can customize the experience to match their unique workflow.